james-bui/friendly-hickory/faq.md

 ---
-title: About
+title: About & FAQ
-headline: Information on our policies and us
+headline: ''
-introduction: 'As the first Oriental herbal and goods store in Sacramento, we have provided quality goods to the greater Sacramento area for more close to 35 years. '
+introduction: 'As the first Oriental herbs and goods store in Sacramento, we have provided quality goods to the greater Sacramento area for close to 35 years.
+Our years of expertise and extensive catalog of herbs can fill most herbal formulas provided by herbal practitioners and we have been the go-to store for many practitioners in the greater Sacramento area.
+In addition to our vast collection of herbs, we also have a wide variety of dried goods perfect for consumption or as gifts for your friends and loved ones. '
 questions:
 - question: How long does shipping take?
   answer: |-